ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-02-aws-solutions-arch-kinesis.md

 ### Details
 A stream is made of up of shards and a shard is 1MB per second write and 2MB per second read capacity.
 There are tons of connectors, libraries and tools [available](https://aws.amazon.com/kinesis/streams/developer-resources/).

+The max size of a datablob is 1 MB.

 ## Why && When
 In the past realtime process of massive amounts of data was hard... very hard in fact.
 Kinesis is quite useful when you need to do multi-stage processing of data, partition the data then load the data.
 Tons of application in realtime gaming, IoT & mobile app analytics, monitoring app or system logs in real-time.